matheussanton/Eventy.Service/README.md

 # Eventy Service

-Description of your project goes here.
 This project is developed using C# and .NET 8, focusing on backend development with a WebAPI architecture.
-It leverages the Eventy framework for efficient event management.
+It leverages the EF for efficient data management.
+This was built with the purpose to be a simple project that can grow in difficult as you add more architecture concepts and components

 ## Technologies Used
 - **Language:** C#